Ever been told to calm down when you’re stressed?

 Yoga for Anxiety

-When we feel safe in our body, our nervous system can relax.
+When we feel safe in our bodies, our nervous system can relax.
 When our nervous system is relaxed and well-regulated, we will be able to think clearly and calmly.

 Our yoga classes are designed with this in mind.
 We teach you how to connect with your body, how to feel again and how to be present with the breath.
 Our Vinyasa yoga classes are a moving meditation, and our Yin Yoga classes are mini-meditations in themselves.
 You can learn more about Yoga for Anxiety here.